 OSHA’s Alliances provide parties an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA’s rulemaking and enforcement initiatives, training and education, and outreach and communication.
 These Alliances have proved to be valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a party, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that party’s products or services.

 An implementation team made up of representatives of each organization will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the participants.
 In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
 OSHA team members will include representatives of Region X OSHA and the Puget Sound Shipbuilders Association and any other appropriate offices.
 OSHA will encourage State Plan States’ and OSHA On-site Consultation Projects’ participation on the team.

-This agreement will remain in effect for two years from the date of signing.
-Either signatory may terminate it for any reason at any time, provided they give 30 days written notice.
+This agreement will remain in effect for five years from the date of signing.
+Any signatory may terminate it for any reason at any time, provided they give 30 days written notice.
 This agreement may be modified at any time with the written concurrence of all signatories.